dotnet/docs/docs/core/tools/dotnet-dev-certs.md

 ---
 title: dotnet dev-certs command
-description: The dotnet dev-certs command is a file watcher that restarts or hot reloads the specified application when changes in the source code are detected. ms.date: 04/23/2022
+description: The dotnet dev-certs command generates a self-signed certificate to enable HTTPS use in development. ms.date: 05/05/2022
 ---
 # dotnet dev-certs

-**This article applies to:** ✅ .NET Core 3.1 SDK and later versions
+**This article applies to:** ✔️ .NET Core 3.1 SDK and later versions

 ## Name

-`dotnet dev-certs` - Generates a self-signed certificate to enable SSL use in development.
+`dotnet dev-certs` - Generates a self-signed certificate to enable HTTPS use in development.

 ## Synopsis